How to Audit Your Website Content

 Revaluate or establish your website's purpose and goals

 As you work through these resources, consider your audience and what keywords or search terms they may be using to find your website.
 Pick a handful of keywords, and plug them into a Google search.
 Check out what features Google shows for each search term; that is, anything on the search engine results page that is outside the basic list of links.
 These features give you a good idea about the type of search your keyword elicits, and what content you need to provide on your website to answer the search.
 Notice which websites are already ranking on page 1 of the SERP.
 Is there anything your ranking competitor's content has that you are not already doing?
+Learn more about keyword research.

 Example of a search engine results page including top stories, people also ask, and knowledge pack features:

-Now that you know what kind of content you need to achieve your goals, it's time to create a table based on your content audit needs.
-Download an audit template!
-You can either complete this step manually or download a complete list of metrics from your Matomo analytics dashboard.
+Now that you know the type of content you need to achieve your goals, create a table based on your content audit needs.

 To export your data from Matomo, you'll first need to log in to your Matomo dashboard using your netID.
 If this is your first time using Matomo, you'll need to contact us and request access to your website data.